ErasmusEgalitarian/educado-backend/docs/monorepo/ci.md

 2. Click **New repository secret**
 3. Add each secret with values from table above

+> [!TIP]
+> **PR comments work automatically!** The workflow has `permissions:` configured to grant write access for posting PR comments.
+No additional setup required! 🎉

 #### Gitea Actions

 1. Go to **Settings** → **Secrets**
 2. Add each secret with values from table above

+> [!NOTE]
+> PR comment feature is GitHub-only.
+On Gitea, statistics are available in job summaries.

 > [!IMPORTANT]
 > Never commit secrets to git!
 Always use repository secrets/environment variables.